aplteam/Tatin/docs/PackageConfiguration.md

 * Put `:TRAP ⋄ :EndTrap` around the code in the `lx` function and deal with problems yourself, for example in the `:Else` branch.

-Note that the existence of a variable `LX` indicates that there was an `lx` function successfully executed.
+Note that the existence of a variable `TatinVars.LX` indicates that there was an `lx` function executed successfully, even when `TatinVars.LX` is empty.

+If no variable `TatinVars.LX` exists then there was either no `lx` function defined in the package config file or the function did crash.

 #### maintainer